 Initially non-alcoholic when freshly tapped (it contains pure natural sucrose), it gradually ferments throughout the day, especially if exposed to the sun’s heat.
 Thus depending on a guest’s alcohol tolerance, he/she might choose a 5-day old wine or a freshly tapped one.
 It is best served chilled and best enjoyed with friends.

 Wild hibiscus boiled with pineapple peels and ginger.
 Maybe with a bit of honey.
 The unique aroma of bissap (called zobo in Nigeria) is never mistaken.
 The drink is popular across West Africa, from Nigeria to Senegal.
 It is also popular among various age group due to its non-alcoholic nature and its perceived health benefits.

 Bissap is best served chilled, especially with snacks during brunch.
 On our last group trip to Ghana, Nugwa Journeys organized a bissap class with one of the most respected makers in Ghana.
-Though it required spending some time in the kitchen and ensuring that the hibiscus leaves didn’t boil over (which caused much laughter because some guests found hard), we had a nice time enjoying the metaphorical fruit of our labor.
+Though it required spending some time in the kitchen and ensuring that the hibiscus leaves didn’t boil over, we had a nice time enjoying the metaphorical fruit of our labor.
 Nothing beats the drink’s rich color and taste.